 I have a joint appointment with the Department of Social Sciences and the School of Forest Resources and Environmental Science.
-As part of the Environmental and Energy Policy Graduate Program, I teach the Advanced Natural Resource Policy and Principles of Interdisciplinary Sustainability Research which is an international class taught to MTU students and students at universities across the Americas.
+As part of the Environmental and Energy Policy Graduate Program, I teach SS5300 Environmental and Energy Policy.

-On a more personal level, I love to spend time hiking, snowshoeing, cross country skiing, spinning yarn, knitting, and spending time with my dogs.
+On a more personal level, I love to spend time hiking, snowshoeing, cross country skiing, knitting, and spending time with my dogs.

 Links of Interest